The 2018 Brazilian Election

 Freedom to Opinion and Expression in Brazil

 Brazilians are also facing limits on their ability to express themselves freely.
-HRMI data show that Brazil currently performs only averagely compared to the other pilot countries with respect to freedom to opinion and expression.
+HRMI data show that Brazil currently performs only averagely compared to the other survey countries with respect to freedom to opinion and expression.
 The government is already acting to increase restriction of this right.

 There are reports of police raiding over 20 universities in what appears to be an attack on Brazilian academia.
 Specifically, academics have been subjected to ‘invasions by military police; the confiscation of teaching materials on ideological grounds; and the suppression of freedom of speech and expression, especially in relation to anti-fascist history and activism’.